 The JavaScript client code

-The server code written in Java running in a app server
+The server code written in Java running in an app server

 The OpenID Provider

 The SSOFI provider (server) supports the protocol described.
 The user accesses this server through a user interface, and logs in using the regular mechanism (providing a password).
 The SSOFI provider gives capabilities for changing passwords, recovering passwords, and specifying a name.